Key precept: Its always been about redeeming the whole world back from the Serpent.

 He taught that the point of all one’s actions was to attain pleasure (conceived of as tranquility) for oneself, [emphasis added] and that this could be done by limiting one’s desires and by banishing the fear of the gods and of death.
 Epicurus’ gospel of freedom from fear proved to be quite popular, and communities of Epicureans flourished for centuries after his death.

 Yes, and communities of people continue to exist today, whose point of all one’s actions are to attain pleasure (defined as tranquility AKA zoning out of consciousness) and who have lost fear of death to the point of often welcoming it.
-Only we call them the streets.
+Only we call them the homeless.

 And this is just one example of how humans don’t just allow, but create evil in the world.
 There are at least two sides to the problem of homelessness – those who irresponsibly bring it on themselves through substance use, unemployment and destruction of essential relationships, and those who don’t care enough about those less fortunate than themselves to do anything about it, at the very least through higher taxes to help those who truly cannot help themselves, like the mentally ill who end up on the streets through lack of adequate government resources.